azjerei/portfolio/README.md

 ### Services
 ---

-#### Golang

-Built with Go, using the built-in net/http module to serve Buddhist quotes to the users.

-To run, from project root: `docker compose up`

-This will start the service on port **4001**.

 #### .NET WebApi

 Built with .NET Core 8, this service uses a simple setup to serve Buddhist quotes to the users.